 All students are assigned an advisor in their major.

-The KASE office provides advisory services to students concerning the PRAXIS I examination, admission to Teacher Education, degree audit reviews, and admission to student teaching.
+The Educator Certification Office provides advisory services to students concerning the PRAXIS I examination, admission to Teacher Education, degree audit reviews, and admission to student teaching.
 Students are encouraged to stop in at any time.

 Although faculty advisors are important for providing information regarding degree requirements, class selections, and career direction, it is necessary for students to realize that the ultimate responsibility is their own.
 The UNK catalog is the official source of information on these matters.